adamchristiansen/text-summarizer/README.md

 * `lsm.py`: perform a summarization using latent semantic analysis.
 * `prep.py`: preprocess the corpus into usable data.
 * `rel.py`: perform a summarization using the relevance measure.
-* `run.sh`: run all of the other scripts in the correct order.
+* `run.py`: run all of the other scripts in the correct order.